Wealth-Build/.github/profile/README.md

 # Wealth Build: Empowering Financial Wellness through AI

-Welcome to the official repository of Wealth Build - a pioneering financial AI organization dedicated to transforming the way individuals and businesses perceive, understand, and manage their finances.
+Welcome to Wealth Build - a pioneering financial AI organization dedicated to transforming the way individuals and businesses perceive, understand, and manage their finances.
 Our mission is to empower both B2B and B2C users with cutting-edge AI-driven solutions that provide comprehensive education on personal finance and advanced financial tools.

 ## About Us